 Previewing and installing the font on MacOS

-Step 2: Once you have found your font file, open it up (expand zip files as needed first)!
-This should immediately open up a feature of Font Book.
-The Font Book is an app that MacOS included several updates ago to help make managing fonts easier, and it has a number of useful functions.
+Step 1: Navigate to the file you just downloaded in Finder, then open it up (expand zip files as needed first).
+This should immediately open Font Book.
+This is an app that is included in MacOS to help make managing fonts easier, and it has a number of useful functions.
 When you click on a brand new font, Font Book will pop it up and show you a preview of that font.

-Step 3: Take a look at Font Book’s preview.
-You can change the typeface with the dropdown menu at the top of the window to get a better look at the font in different scenarios.
+Step 2: Take a look at Font Book’s preview.
+You can change the typeface with the drop-down menu at the top of the window to get a better look at the font’s different weights and styles.
 If it’s not what you expected or there’s something wrong with the appearance, you will probably want to download a new version of the font from a different site or try a new type of font.

-Step 4: At the bottom of the Font Book preview window you will see the option to Install the font.
-Click on the button, and the font will be automatically downloaded into the Font Book and made available for use.
+Step 3: At the bottom of the Font Book preview window you will see the option to Install the font.
+Click the button and the font will be installed on your Mac.
 In theory, Font Book makes a font available for all apps on MacOS.
-In practice, however, you may encounter some troubles with things like older Microsoft Word apps, which may not be properly set up to accept new fonts.
+In practice, however, you may encounter some trouble with things like older Microsoft Word apps, which may not be properly set up to accept new fonts.

-Step 1: Open Applications from the dock and select Font Book, which is a book with a big F on it.
+Step 1: Click Go in your Mac’s menu bar, then click Applications.
+In the Applications window, select Font Book — its icon is a book with a big F on it.

-Step 3: When you’re ready to import a new font, select the plus sign at the top of the window.
-This will open up your downloads, where you can quickly choose recent font files and import them.
+Step 3: When you’re ready to import a new font, select the plus sign (+) at the top of the window.
+This lets you browse for font files on your Mac that you haven’t yet installed, where you can quickly choose recent font files and import them.
 It helps save time when downloading multiple files.